label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get elements for accuracy evaluation

 Get a sample of predicted elements.
-This sample can be used to evaluate the accuracy of the model predictions: the user should label this sample of elements.
+This sample can be used to evaluate the accuracy of the model predictions: The user should label this sample of elements.
 After they are labeled, an invocation of the ['Run accuracy evaluation'](#run-accuracy-evaluation) endpoint will compare the user-provided labels to the model predictions to estimate the accuracy of the latest model.
 This endpoint can be used only in multiclass workspaces.

 ---